mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

     if (HTMLImports && !HTMLImports.useNative) {
       // If HTMLImports polyfill is used, custom elements are not yet
       // upgraded when the DOMContentLoaded is fired.
 The polyfill
-      // fires special event to indicate that all imports have been
+      // fires a special event to indicate that all imports have been
       // loaded.
 This is required to work in Firefox. window.addEventListener('HTMLImportsLoaded', initApplication, true)
     } else {